SvilenGrandzhan/CSS-Grid-Wesbos/README.md

 # CSS-Grid-Wesbos
-This WesBos CSS Grid web course
+This is WesBos CSS Grid web course